Dr. Michael Delahoyde

 Dream:

-Interest in duality (1078).
-Spoken / temporal; written-textual / eternal.
-Red and black -- suggests some words more important.
-But in poem, no difference, all jumbled.
+Chaucer seems to have an interest in duality (1078): the spoken / temporal; written-textual / eternal.
+In manuscripts, the red and black suggests that some words are more important.
+But in the poem, no difference is apparent and all is jumbled.

 BOOK III